 If you live in the UK and you watch or record television (TV) as it is being broadcast, you must pay for a TV licence.
 You also need a TV licence to download or watch any BBC programmes on iPlayer.
 This applies to you whether you are using a TV, a computer, a laptop, a tablet, a mobile phone, a games console, a digital box or a DVD/VHS/Blu-ray recorder to watch or record the programme.
 We explain the process below.

 A TV licence normally covers one residential property address.
 If you have a valid TV licence for your home address, you can legally watch TV on a mobile device outside your home.
-Things can get a bit complicated where there are different people living separate lives but in one house.
-We cover this below.
+If you live in self-contained accommodation, such as a flat or annex, you will need your own TV licence.

 It is an offence to watch or record TV without a valid licence.
 The TV Licensing authority can prosecute you, and the fine can be as much as £1,000.

 Why do I need to pay for a TV licence?

 The TV licence fee goes towards the services provided by the British Broadcasting Corporation (BBC), including TV, radio and online content.
 This means that the BBC’s UK services are free of advertisements and independent of political interest.